TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestLifeCycle/Middlewares.rst

     designed to be executed like this, the TSFE bootstrap will take care of properly calculating TypoScript, and Extbase will run as expected.

-    Note that with TYPO3 v12, the overhead of USER_INT content objects has been reduced significantly, since TypoScript can be fetched from improved cache layers more quickly.
-This is also more resilient towards core changes since extension developers do not need to go through the fiddly process of bootstrapping Extbase on their own.

-*   Trigger TypoScript calculation manually within the middleware: This is clumsy with TYPO3 v12 and should only be done by developers who know exactly what they are doing (chances are you do not!), and who are prepared to deal with problems on their own when upgrading.
+*   Trigger TypoScript calculation manually within the middleware: This is clumsy with TYPO3 v11 and should only be done by developers who know exactly what they are doing (chances are you do not!), and who are prepared to deal with problems on their own when upgrading.